NielsZondervan/PhD_Thesis/README.md

 # PhD_Thesis
-PhD Thesis "Patterns in pathogenesis:  Elucidating bacterial host interaction", Wageningen University 05-12-2022
+This GitHub repository contains all Supplementary files for the chapters in the PhD thesis "Patterns in pathogenesis:  Elucidating bacterial host interaction", to be defended in Wageningen on 05-12-2022.
+Each Chapter from this thesis dissertation has its own sub-directory.